Samuel Beckett: Early writings

+For Beckett, the 1930s was a decade of artistic exploration.
+He started to take a serious interest in art history, frequenting Ireland's National Gallery, studying a range of painters and movements (specifically the Dutch Golden Age), and even visiting private collections.
+In 1933 Beckett applied for the position of assistant curator at London's National Gallery.
+Later, in the winter of 1936–37, having sailed from Cobh in East Cork to Hamburg on 26 September 1936, he took a deep dive into Germany's galleries and underground collections.
+This lasting engagement with the visual arts seeped into his creative process, often shaping his literary output and incentivising him to collaborate with artists such as Joan Mitchell and Geneviève Asse.

 World War II and French Resistance

-After the Nazi German occupation of France in 1940, Beckett joined the French Resistance, in which he worked as a courier.
+After the German occupation of France in 1940, Beckett joined the French Resistance, working as a courier for the Réseau Gloria network.
 On several occasions over the next two years he was nearly caught by the Gestapo.
-In August 1942, his unit was betrayed and he and Suzanne fled south on foot to the safety of the small village of Roussillon, in the Vaucluse département in Provence-Alpes-Côte d'Azur.
-During the two years that Beckett stayed in Roussillon he indirectly helped the Maquis sabotage the German army in the Vaucluse mountains, though he rarely spoke about his wartime work in later life.
-He was awarded the Croix de guerre and the Médaille de la Résistance by the French government for his efforts in fighting the German occupation; to the end of his life, however, Beckett would refer to his work with the French Resistance as "boy scout stuff".
+In August 1942, his network was betrayed and he and Suzanne fled south on foot to the safety of the small village of Roussillon, Vaucluse.
+During the two years that Beckett stayed in Roussillon he indirectly helped the Maquis engage in sabotage operations against German occupational forces in the Vaucluse mountains, though Beckett rarely spoke about his wartime work in later life.
+He was awarded the Croix de guerre and the Resistance Medal by the French government for his efforts in fighting the German occupation; to the end of his life, however, Beckett would refer to his work with the French Resistance as "boy scout stuff".

 While in hiding in Roussillon, Beckett continued work on the novel Watt.
 He started the novel in 1941 and completed it in 1945, but it was not published until 1953; however, an extract had appeared in the Dublin literary periodical Envoy.
 After the war, he returned to France in 1946 where he worked as a stores manager at the Irish Red Cross Hospital based in Saint-Lô.
 Beckett described his experiences in an untransmitted radio script, "The Capital of the Ruins".

 Fame: novels and the theatre

 In 1945, Beckett returned to Dublin for a brief visit.
 During his stay, he had a revelation in his mother's room: his entire future direction in literature appeared to him.
 Beckett had felt that he would remain forever in the shadow of Joyce, certain to never beat him at his own game.
-His revelation prompted him to change direction and to acknowledge both his own stupidity and his interest in ignorance and impotence:
+His revelation prompted him to change direction and acknowledge both his own stupidity and his interest in ignorance and impotence:

 "I realised that Joyce had gone as far as one could in the direction of knowing more, [being] in control of one's material.
 He was always adding to it; you only have to look at his proofs to see that.
 I realised that my own way was in impoverishment, in lack of knowledge and in taking away, in subtracting rather than in adding."